skx/cpmulator/README.md

 Error running FOO.COM: UNIMPLEMENTED
 ```

-You can see a log of the functions it did successfully emulate and handle by setting the environmental variable DEBUG to a non-empty value, this will generate a log to STDERR where you can save it:
+You can see a log of the functions it did successfully emulate and handle by setting the environmental variable DEBUG to a non-empty value, this will generate a log to STDERR where you can save it.

 ```
 $ DEBUG=1 ./cpmulator ZORK1.COM  2>log.log
 ..
 $ cat log.log
 {"time":"2024-04-14T15:41:20.62879931+03:00",
- "level":"INFO",
- "msg":"Calling BIOS emulation",
- "name":"DRV_GET",
- "syscall":25,
- "syscallHex":"0x19"
-}
-{"time":"2024-04-14T15:41:20.628908173+03:00",
- "level":"INFO",
- "msg":"Calling BIOS emulation",
- "name":"DRV_SET",
- "syscall":14,
- "syscallHex":"0x0E"
-}
+  ..
 ```